-We often say that there is abundance in nature, but abundance results from this exact practice, that is correct management of the goods and correct management of the energy.
+We often say that there is abundance in nature, but abundance results from this exact practice, which is the correct management of the goods and correct management of the energy.
 And maybe some things are not ending for us, but they are ending for others, we are not alone!
-Take whatever you give, and the opposite of course, if you only take at sometime everything ends, and in the opposite situation you become empty.
-Isn’t it the same at our relationships?
-Healthy relationships have this characteristic, both sides give from their energy and through this it is created a correct flow of energy, a beautiful circle that allows to both sides to feed and bloom, if this is not happening there are problems and finally it is not good for any of them.
+Take whatever you give, and the opposite of course, if you only take at some time everything ends, and in the opposite situation you become empty.
+Isn’t it the same in our relationships?
+Healthy relationships have this characteristic, both sides give from their energy and through this, it is created a correct flow of energy, a beautiful circle that allows to both sides to feed and bloom, if this is not happening there are problems and finally it is not good for any of them.

 Asteya to Ourself:

 - Observe your relationship with Time, do you have the time inside your day to eat properly, to have your bath, to relax, to rest, to sleep, to do something that nurtures you, that gives you energy?
-How much time you steal everyday from yourself?
+How much time do you steal every day from yourself?

-- Buddha said “Be were you are otherwise you will miss most of your life.”
+- Buddha said, “Be where you are otherwise you will miss most of your life.”
 Don’t go away from thoughts and emotions, live the goods and the bad, face them, there are there for a reason.